lexjansen/define-xml-2.1-stylesheets/README.md

 The Define-XML v2.1 stylesheet was initially published in May 2019 by CDISC as part of the Define-XML v2.1 package.
 This version can be found in the **cdisc-2019** folder.

 The updated Define-XML v2.1 stylesheet in the **localization** folder adds localization to enable HTML rendition in any language (English, Chinese, Japanese, ...).

+The **scripts** folder contains some example scripts to convert a Define-XML document to an HTML file by utilizing a stylesheet.